-Emotional Stages of Moving Abroad
+Emotional Stages of Moving

 When you arrive and you finally make it to your accommodation and you set down your bags, you may feel a touch of loneliness.
 You have had so much excitement building for the weeks prior to your departure; you build this perception of what your life will be like when you arrive, and the truth is that isn’t always the case.
 I remember putting my bags down and thinking “what now”.
 I had no idea how to get around the city, where to go, or how to get wifi.
 I felt extremely alone and started to question myself and think "what did I get myself into?".

 One way to eliminate some of these thoughts is to be active on social media before you even arrive.
-International TEFL Academy has so many great resources to allow you to get in touch with people who are already in country.
-Once you have taken your TEFL course, you will have access to Alumni Facebook pages.
-These pages are created for each country.
-On these pages you can connect with other alumni and find up to date information about the country/city you are planning to live in.
+International TEFL Academy has so many great resources to allow you to get in touch with people who are already in the country.
+Once you have taken your TEFL course, you will have access to the Alumni Facebook groups.
+These groups are created for each country.
+On these group pages, you can connect with other alumni and find up-to-date information about the country/city you are planning to live in.

 Your first two weeks will be complete chaos!
 It will be filled with finding a job (if you don't have one already), getting a flat, setting up a bank account, getting to know the city, learning how to get around, finding friends, and starting the visa process (if necessary - this will vary & depend on where you teach).
 You will have feelings of being unsettled because of all the changes, and you will constantly be spending money.
 It is easy at this point to rethink your decision of moving abroad, but I promise it WILL get better!

 After the first month, you will probably have most of your life back in order.
 You will be moved into a flat, have consistent wifi (because we all know that’s the most important part), hopefully have found a job, and have a pretty good idea of the layout of the city.
 Things are starting to become normal, but everything is still new and exciting.
 You are meeting new people everywhere you turn and things are FINALLY starting to become how you envisioned them before you moved!